Editorial Policy

 Most articles on RackNotes follow this workflow:

 1. Topic selection.
-Driven by what we think is genuinely useful — questions practitioners actually have, gaps in existing coverage, things we wish someone had explained clearly when we were learning.
+Driven by what is genuinely useful — questions practitioners actually have, gaps in existing coverage, things that would have helped earlier in our own learning.
 Not by keyword volume alone.

 2. Research.
 Vendor documentation, peer-reviewed benchmarks where they exist, technical forums (Reddit r/Proxmox, mailing lists, GitHub issues), official changelogs, and primary sources.
-We avoid building articles on top of other articles when we can help it.
+Building articles on top of other articles is avoided where possible.

 3. Drafting.
 Articles are typically drafted with AI assistance — large language models (LLMs) for structure, initial wording, and helping organize complex topics.
-We disclose this because (a) it’s true, (b) the alternative is hiding it, and (c) the editorial layer that follows is what determines whether the article is worth reading — not whether an LLM touched a draft.
+This is disclosed because (a) it’s true, (b) the alternative is hiding it, and (c) the editorial layer that follows is what determines whether the article is worth reading — not whether an LLM touched a draft.

 4. Editorial review.
 Every article is read end-to-end by a human editor before publication.
 This is where claims get verified, vague statements get tightened, version numbers get checked, and anything that smells like AI hallucination gets cut.

 5. Fact-checking.
 Specific technical claims (version numbers, pricing, feature availability, configuration details) are verified against current vendor sources.
-When we can’t verify something definitively, we say so or remove the claim.
+When something cannot be verified definitively, it’s either stated as such or removed.

 6. Publication.
 Articles are published only after the editorial pass.
-We don’t publish unsupervised AI output.
+Unsupervised AI output is not published.

 What we test vs. what we research

-Articles fall into one of two categories, and we make the difference clear in the article itself:
+Articles fall into one of two categories, and the difference is made clear in the article itself:

 • Research-grounded.
 Based on documented sources, vendor specifications, and community-reported experience — not personal testing.
 These articles are framed as analysis and decision-support, not as “I deployed this and here’s what happened.”

-We don’t pretend research-grounded articles are first-person experience.
-Fabricating “in my 15 years of deploying X” when we haven’t is a thing other publications do.
-We don’t.
+Research-grounded articles are not framed as first-person experience.
+Fabricating “in my 15 years of deploying X” when this hasn’t happened is something other publications do.
+RackNotes does not.

 Source standards